 8. Day-of Wedding Timeline

-If you are feeling techie, you can also set up your wedding to be virtual to reach more people!
+If you feel techie, you can also set up your wedding to be virtual to reach more people!

 9. Expect the Unexpected